danklad/danklad/README.md

 - 👋 Hi, I’m @danklad
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning full stack app developer.
+- 🌱 I’m currently a MERN stack developer.
 - 💞️ I’m looking to collaborate on anything possible.
 - 📫 How to reach me ...